paullouisageneau/libdatachannel/README.md

 ## Compatibility

-This implementation has been tested to be compatible with Firefox and Chromium.
-It supports IPv6 and Multicast DNS candidates resolution provided the operating system also supports it.
+The library aims at fully implementing SCTP DataChannels ([draft-ietf-rtcweb-data-channel-13](https://tools.ietf.org/html/draft-ietf-rtcweb-data-channel-13)) over DTLS/UDP ([RFC7350](https://tools.ietf.org/html/rfc7350)) and has been tested to be compatible with Firefox and Chromium.
+It supports IPv6 and Multicast DNS candidates resolution ([draft-ietf-rtcweb-mdns-ice-candidates-03](https://tools.ietf.org/html/draft-ietf-rtcweb-mdns-ice-candidates-03)) provided the operating system also supports it.

 ## Dependencies